Citco Security Center

 Taking time to look at your account information, at least once a month, will help you detect and address any suspicious activity before it can cause serious damage.
 Watch out for any indication that your identity may have been stolen or your accounts may have been tampered with.
 Also, staying vigilant goes hand in hand with acting quickly.
 Once you have suspected your account has been compromised, report it to us immediately.
 For contact details, refer to the last section.

 Never provide this information unless you have initiated the contact with the person or company that has requested it and have confirmed their identity.

-Many institutions offer dual-factor authentication.
+Many institutions offer 2FA.
 During the authentication process, you will be prompted for additional information such as a one-time-passcode sent to you via SMS or email.
-You should choose to use strong authentication whenever available
+You should choose to use 2FA whenever available.

 KNOW THE SIGNS OF PHISHING